tritantran04/Agentic-Medical-Service-Consultation-Chatbot/README.md

 START -> summarize_history -> agent -> retrieve (optional) -> generate_answer -> END
 ```

 The agent has one tool, `search_medical_packages`, and decides per turn whether to call it.
-Limited to a single tool call per turn (no multi-step loop).

 ### 3. Conversation Summarization